Today's Articles

 Black History and the American Korean War, a story

-*Black History and the American Korean War is affirmed on this date in 1948.
+*Black History and the American-Korean War are affirmed on this date in 1948.
 U.S. President Harry Truman signed Executive Order 9981, desegregating the armed forces on that date.
-Although he ordered the desegregation of the military, several all-black units participated in the early stages of what some call "the forgotten war."
-Highpoints of all-black units in the Korean War include:
+Although he ordered the desegregation of the military, several all-Black units participated in the early stages of what some call "the forgotten war."
+Highpoints of all-Black units in the Korean War include:

--- The black 231st Transportation (Truck) Battalion was the first National Guard unit to deploy to Korea.
+-- The Black 231st Transportation (Truck) Battalion was the first National Guard unit deployed to Korea.

--- The 2nd Ranger Infantry Company (Airborne) was the first and only all-black Ranger unit in the history of the U.S. Army.
-The Soldiers were volunteers who deployed to Korea for seven months in late 1950.
+-- The 2nd Ranger Infantry Company (Airborne) was the first and only all-Black Ranger unit in the history of the U.S. Army.
+The soldiers were volunteers who had been deployed to Korea for seven months in the late 1950s.
 During their time in-country, they gallantly defended a critical railroad running through Tanyang Pass during a night infiltration by communist forces.
 They also performed the first airborne assault in Ranger history near Munsan-ni on March 23, 1951.

 Highpoints of African Americans in the ground war in Korea: